RaymWong/infineon-kits-cls/psoc62-optiga-cls/README.md

 #### <a name="initial-config"></a>Initial Configuration

-Perform the steps in [Configuringthe FreeRTOS Demos](https://github.com/Infineon/amazon-freertos/blob/feature/trustm/vendors/infineon/boards/xmc4800_plus_optiga_trust_m/freertos-configure.md), but skip the last step (that is, don’t do *To format your AWS IoT credentials*).The net result should be that the `demos/include/aws_clientcredential.h` file has been updated with settings, but the `demos/include/aws_clientcredential_keys.h` file has not.
+Perform the steps in [Configuring the FreeRTOS Demos](https://github.com/Infineon/amazon-freertos/blob/feature/trustm/vendors/infineon/boards/xmc4800_plus_optiga_trust_m/freertos-configure.md), but skip the last step (that is, don’t do *To format your AWS IoT credentials*).The net result should be that the `demos/include/aws_clientcredential.h` file has been updated with settings, but the `demos/include/aws_clientcredential_keys.h` file has not.

-The OPTIGA Trust M comes pre-provisioned with a certificate signed with Infineon's    OPTIGA(TM)Trust M CA and a private key, and can make use of the [AWSIoT Multi-Account Registration](https://aws.amazon.com/about-aws/whats-new/2020/04/simplify-iot-device-registration-and-easily-move-devices-between-aws-accounts-with-aws-iot-core-multi-account-registration/) feature.
+The OPTIGA Trust M comes pre-provisioned with a certificate signed with Infineon's    OPTIGA(TM)Trust M CA and a private key, and can make use of the [AWS IoT Multi-Account Registration](https://aws.amazon.com/about-aws/whats-new/2020/04/simplify-iot-device-registration-and-easily-move-devices-between-aws-accounts-with-aws-iot-core-multi-account-registration/) feature.
 To retrieve the certificate from the OPTIGA Trust M, and register it with AWS IoT using Multi-Account Registration, follow the instructions below.

 #### <a name="read-cert"></a>Read out the pre-provision cert from Trust M